gnzsnz/gonzalosaenz.com/content/bitcoin-core docker image.md

-Title: Manage remote VMs with virsh
+Title: Run bitcoin-core with Docker
 Date: 2020-03-21
 Modified: 2020-03-21
 Category: Misc
-Tags: virsh
+Tags: docker, bitcoin
-Slug: anage remote VMs with virsh
+Slug: Manage remote VMs with virsh
 Authors: Gonzalo Saenz
 Status: draft
-Summary: This post will go through the steps to manage a VM running on a remote host with virsh.
+Summary: This post will go through the steps to build and run a bitcoin-core node with TOR support.

 # TO BE DONE